ratfactor/HummingJay/README.markdown

 	}

 _Note: You will get undefined behavior if  you create your own top-level element named "hypermedia", so if you think that's a possibility, don't include hm-json hypermedia elements in your response._

+## Running Tests/Demo

+If you have PHPUnit installed, you can run the unit tests with:

+	phpunit

+This project also includes a Vagrantfile, which you can use to install and provision a virtual machine complete with PHP 5.6, PHPUnit, and Apache webserver  configured to display the included HummingJay Demo website.
+[Learn about Vagrant.](https://www.vagrantup.com/)

+Once you have installed Vagrant, you can run the following commands to perform unit testing:

+	> vagrant up
+	> vagrant ssh
+	$ cd /vagrant
+	$ phpunit

+With the virtual machine running, you can also visit the Demo website at http://localhost:8787/

+The demo uses the catchily named [hm-json Browser](https://bitbucket.org/ratfactor/hm-json-browser/wiki/Home) to navigate a tiny demonstration Books collection API.

 ## License